alexnouansacksy/AP-CSP/README.md

 Alright so first you want to install GCC which you can do [here](https://www.youtube.com/watch?v=k6juv3mIr9o&t=83s&ab_channel=NickWalton) and install desired GCC version.

-After that you go install Visual Studio code.
+After that you go install Visual Studio Code.

 After that you go to the extensions tab in your VS code and install "C/C++", "C/C++ Extension Pack", and "Code Runner."